IntelliJ Platform Plugin SDK Help

 Subscription via Kotlin Flow

-As the IntelliJ Platform started adapting Kotlin Coroutines in its APIs and internal code, it is also possible to subscribe to the events via Kotlin Flows exposed via the WorkspaceModel.eventLog property.
+Using Kotlin Coroutines, it is possible to subscribe to the events via Kotlin Flows exposed via the WorkspaceModel.eventLog property.

 If the subscription should be set up after a project is opened, use ProjectActivity.
-This is also the way to migrate from the existing WorkspaceModelChangeListener-based approach.
 Keep in mind that it might miss the few first updates of the model, which is expected because the initial version of the storage will be provided.

 Since this listener is asynchronous, there is no guarantee that indexes built on top of WorkspaceFileIndex or the project model will be updated.